danx2016/ps1_asteroids/README.md

 ```
 make
 ```
-* Alternatively, you can also build ps-exe within vscode itself using the "Ctrl + Shift + B -> Build Release" key.
+* Alternatively, you can also build ps-exe within vscode itself using "Ctrl + Shift + B -> Build Release".

 ## Special Thanks To ##